wilsonCernWq/VisIt-OSPRay/README.md

 This repository only contains all the file I changed in VisIt source.
 Therefore the best way to apply those changes is to create a patch file.

-### What are the files will be removed
+### How to remove files
 There are some files should be removed from VisIt source due to some renaming.
-You can find the file lists in [`removelist.txt`](removelist.txt) file.
+You can find the file lists in [`exclude/tools/removelist.txt`](exclude/tools/removelist.txt) file.
 However it will not cause any problem if those files are not removed.

 ### How to create a patch file

 We can create a patch using `diff` on linux:

 ```
-./makeref.sh /path/to/visit/src/
+./exclude/tools/makeref.sh /path/to/visit/src/
 diff -Naur src-ref src > patch.txt
 cd /path/to/visit/src/
 patch -p1  < ../working/patch.txt